Anastasius (consul 517)

-Flavius Anastasius Paulus Probus Sabinianus Pompeius Anastasius (floruit 517) was a politician of the Eastern Roman Empire.
+Flavius Anastasius Paulus Probus Sabinianus Pompeius Anastasius (Greek: Άναστάσιος; fl.
+517) was a politician of the Eastern Roman Empire.

 Life

 Anastasius was the son of Sabinian, consul in 505, and of a niece of emperor Anastasius I, making him the emperor's grandnephew.
 He may have been the brother of Flavius Anastasius Paulus Probus Moschianus Probus Magnus, consul in 518.
 He was married to the Empress Theodora's illegitimate daughter, whose name has not survived.
-They had one son, Anastasius, who married Juliana, the daughter of Probus (consul 525).
+They had at least three children, John, Athenasius, and Anastasius, who was briefly married to Ioannina, the daughter of general Belisarius and Antonina.